 Top of the range diving watches are acceptable with business wear and most other casual situations.
 Choose a top brand such as Omega, Rolex or Tudor for performance and style that are as acceptable in the board room as the coral reef.

 A beautiful leather strap can set off an elegant watch but it does need some thought when it comes to what to wear with it.
 The simple rule is to match the leather in your shoes.

 A black watch strap should be partnered with black leather shoes.
 A brown strap is best partnered with brown leather shoes or boots.
-Always remember to coordinate your belt too.
+Always remember to coordinate your belt, too.

-If your watch has a metal case, consider what type of metal you are wearing.
+If your watch has a metal bracelet, consider what type of metal you are wearing.
 The metal in belt buckles, bracelets and rings should not be fighting with the metal in your watch for prominence.
 A harmonious look can be achieved by coordinating the metals you wear.

 To discuss your next fine watch purchase, get in touch.